SB-1113

 Plain Language

-MA or CHIP managed care plans must disclose to participating network providers and all enrollees when AI algorithms are or will be used in the plan's utilization review process.
-This disclosure must also be posted on the plan's public website.
-The Department of Human Services will determine the specific nature and frequency of disclosures to enrollees.
+MA or CHIP managed care plans must disclose to participating network providers and all enrollees that AI-based algorithms are or will be used in the plan's utilization review process.
+The information must also be posted on the plan's public website.
+The Department of Human Services will determine the specific nature and frequency of disclosure requirements.

 Statutory Text